w3c/node-w3capi/README.md

 # node-w3capi — A Node client for the W3C API

-***WARNING***: This library is a client for an API that is currently in private testing.
-Using it will break in all sorts of ways.
-There are bugs.
-There will be changes.
-Do not use this unless you know what you're doing.

-***YOU HAVE BEEN WARNED***

-Ok, so, on to the useful bits.

-This library provides a client for the W3C API, which exposes information about things such as specifications, groups, users, etc. It follows a simple pattern in which one builds up a query, and then causes the data to be fetched.
+This library provides a client for the [W3C API](https://github.com/w3c/w3c-api/), which exposes information about things such as specifications, groups, users, etc. It follows a simple pattern in which one builds up a query, and then causes the data to be fetched.

 ## Installation